EfthymiaKakoulidou/cakes-by-kg/README.md

 ### Typography

 I used 2 font-families for my project.
-One clean and readable for the whole site and one more graphic to create just the logo and titles (as an official logo does not exist yet.)
+One clean and readable for the whole site and one more graphic to create just the logo and titles.

 - [Shadows into light](https://fonts.google.com/specimen/Shadows+Into+Light?query=shadow+) was used for the primary headers and titles.